 Speaking of the materials and special weapons, the UI to upgrade your characters in this game isn’t the best.
 Personally, I liked the UI of Hyrule Warriors a bit better.
 It gave a full overview of the whole tree so you could see more easily if there are any upgrades available.
 But, this is the only thing I can say that the UI does wrong.

-A minor nitpick I have is that in the map screen, changing characters is a bit tricky in my opinion.
+A minor nitpick I have is that on the map screen, changing characters is a bit tricky in my opinion.
 It didn’t always work for me right away and I always had to search for the option.
 But, I quickly got used to it.

 Now, there is a lot to do in this game.
 Outside of the story, you have the various maps where you can sort of replay famous scenes from the Fire Emblem series.
 I used these missions to try out all the fighters I didn’t use in the story mode and I also used it to level up certain characters.
 I have one negative about these and that’s the difficulty spike.
 On some maps, the level gap between some battles is too big.
 You have battles with enemies of level 30 and next to it, you have one of level 80.
-And when you finish the story on normal mode, you are give or take level 50.
+And when you finish the story on normal mode, you are at give or take level 50.
 So yeah.

 This isn’t representative of the difficulty.
-While the hardest difficulty really pushes your skills with the game to the limit, the easiest difficulty isn’t a cake walk on the later parts of the story and the later missions.
+While the hardest difficulty really pushes your skills with the game to the limit, the easiest difficulty isn’t a cakewalk on the later parts of the story and the later missions.
 This game can be challenging if you aren’t paying attention or if you don’t manage your resources right.

 So, I could keep talking and talking about this game but I have said the most important things.
 It’s time for a conclusion, time to wrap up this article.